xamarin/XamarinCommunityToolkit/README.md

 Coming Soon.

-## Forms Community Toolkit Sample App
+## Xamarin Community Toolkit Sample App

 Want to see the toolkit in action before jumping into the code?
-Download and play with the [Forms Toolkit Sample App](/Samples).
+Download and play with the [Sample App](/Samples).

 ## Features and documentation